harrisonroufos/CP3407-EXT-GROUP-PROJECT/README.md

 ## 🖼️ UI Mockups

-All mockups (including those for dropped features) are stored in the `/docs/ui-wireframes/` directory.
+All mockups (including those for dropped features) are stored in the [iterations images](iterations/images) directory.
 Each mockup is linked within its respective user story, but you can also browse them all in one place.

 **Examples include:**